Cut it! Stack it! We chip it!

 - Materials will be chipped back onto property- homeowners are responsible to thinly spread chips in accordance with CALFIRE’s Defensible Space Zones.

 - This free chipping service is for residential use only and not for a commercial enterprise.
-This program is only intended for those attempting to perform hazardous fuels reduction/100 feet defensible space or easier access routes.
+This program is only intended for those attempting to perform hazardous fuels reduction/100 feet defensible space.

 More Yolo County FSC Programs